About

 What the NHDH cannot be used for

-The NHDH cannot be used for purposes not covered under the agreed arrangements for the establishment of the NHDH.
-The NHDH cannot be used:
+The NHDH cannot be used for purposes that are not under the agreed arrangements for the establishment of the NHDH.
+Examples of what the NHDH cannot be used for includes, but is not limited to:

 • for purposes not described in the section What the NHDH can be used for